 Certificate of occupancy – a government-issued document that states a structure meets local zoning and building code requirements and is suitable for, and limited to, a particular use.

-Clear Title – the sequence of property ownership that connects the present owner to the original source of title.
+Chain of title – the sequence of property ownership that connects the present owner to the original source of title.

 Closing – the act of finalizing a transaction.